Theek123/Matara-District-Flood-Analysis/README.md

   <img src="Images/Study_Area.jpg" width="450">
   <br><em>Study Area, Matara District</em>
 </p>
-Matara District is located in the Southern Province of Sri Lanka, covering an area of approximately 1,301 km².
-It lies along the southern coastline of the island, bounded by the Indian Ocean to the south, and is characterized by a combination of coastal lowlands, riverine floodplains, and gently undulating inland terrain.
-According to the 2012 census, the district has a population of approximately 804,000, with a relatively high population density, particularly in urban and semi-urban areas.
+Matara District is located in the Southern Province of Sri Lanka, covering approximately 1,301 km² along the southern coastline.
+The district consists of coastal lowlands, river floodplains, and gently undulating inland terrain, making it highly susceptible to flooding.

-A defining geographical feature of the district is the Nilwala River, which originates in the central highlands and flows southward through Matara before discharging into the Indian Ocean.
-The river basin forms extensive alluvial plains, which are intensively used for paddy cultivation and other agricultural activities.
-These low-lying areas, while agriculturally productive, are highly susceptible to seasonal flooding, especially during periods of prolonged rainfall.
+A key hydrological feature is the Nilwala River, which flows from the central highlands through Matara before draining into the Indian Ocean.
+Its extensive alluvial floodplains, widely used for paddy cultivation, are particularly vulnerable to seasonal inundation.

-Climatically, Matara falls within the wet zone of Sri Lanka, receiving substantial rainfall primarily from the Southwest Monsoon (May to September) and the Second Inter-Monsoon (October to November).
-The district’s proximity to the ocean enhances moisture availability, often leading to intense and continuous rainfall events.
-These climatic conditions, combined with relatively flat terrain and poor drainage in certain areas, significantly increase the district’s vulnerability to riverine floods, surface water accumulation, and occasional landslides in inland regions.
+The district falls within Sri Lanka’s wet zone, receiving significant rainfall from the Southwest Monsoon (May–September) and the Second Inter-Monsoon (October–November).
+Intense and prolonged rainfall, combined with flat terrain and poor drainage, frequently leads to riverine flooding and surface water accumulation.

-In terms of infrastructure, the district is traversed by major transportation routes, including the Southern Expressway (E001), which plays a crucial role in regional connectivity.
-However, these infrastructure networks are frequently affected during extreme weather events, highlighting the importance of effective flood monitoring and management.

-Overall, the interaction between hydrological systems (Nilwala River), climatic patterns (monsoonal rainfall), and land use (agriculture and settlements) makes Matara District a highly flood-prone region, providing a suitable case study for analyzing flood dynamics using remote sensing and GIS techniques.
+The interaction of monsoonal rainfall, low-lying terrain, and intensive land use makes Matara District a highly flood-prone region, providing an ideal setting for SAR-based flood analysis.

 ---